Executive Leader Services & Programs

-The cohort consists of three to four in-person gatherings and requires travel.
-TCFV reimburses participants for travel, per diem and lodging.
+The cohort consists of three in-person gatherings and requires travel.
+TCFV reimburses participants for travel, per diem, and lodging.
 Registration is complimentary and requires filling out an application.
-Applications are usually distributed in late summer or early fall.
+Applications are usually distributed in the fall.
 Cohort meeting runs two days in various cities throughout Texas.

 2021 Thought Leaders Cohort